vtruo009/R-Match/src/server/README.md

     -   api/message/getMessages/:messengerId

         -   Gets all messages between the logged-in user and the user with the parameter id, sorted from the oldest to the newest.
+        -   Authorization restrictions:
+            -   User must be logged in
         -   Body: None
         -   Parameters: id of the messenger.
         -   Response: